terrywbrady/dspace-on-codenvy/README.md

   - How effective is Codenvy for PR testing/evaluation?
 - Package DSpace workspace configurations for sharing
 - Understand Codenvy team account costs and features
+- In the dockerfile, Create a stable install dir that does not reside in ~

+## Unexpected behaviors

+* Changes made to /projects/DSpace/local.cfg are lost each time the server is restarted.
+The server seems to refresh from git on restart.
+* User "user" is able to write to /projects and to /home/user.
+There is more space in /projects.
+But, if the dspace-install dir is placed under /projects, the IDE (che) becomes unstable.
+See not above about the install dir.